rajayonin/srs-typst/src/config.typ

   if type(class.name) != str {
     return (
       false,
+      "Invalid class '"
+        + class.id
-      "Invalid class '" + class.id + "': Invalid format. `name` is not a string.",
+        + "': Invalid format. `name` is not a string.", )
-    )
   }

   if type(class.classes) != array {
     return (
       false,
+      "Invalid class '"
+        + class.id
-      "Invalid class '" + class.id + "': Invalid format. `classes` is not an array.",
+        + "': Invalid format. `classes` is not an array.", )
-    )
   }

   if type(class.fields) != array {
     return (
       false,
+      "Invalid class '"
+        + class.id
-      "Invalid class '" + class.id + "': Invalid format. `fields` is not an array.",
+        + "': Invalid format. `fields` is not an array.", )
-    )
   }

   if type(class.origins) != dictionary {
+    return (
+      false,
+      "Invalid class '"
+        + class.id
-    return (false, "Invalid class '" + class.id + "': Invalid format. `origins` is not a dictionary.")
+        + "': Invalid format. `origins` is not a dictionary.", )
   }